jl455/woocommerce-cardconnect/readme.txt

 Visit [CardConnect](http://cardconnect.com) for more information.

-Please note that WooCommerce (2.1+) must be installed and active.
+Please note that WooCommerce (v2.1+) must be installed and active.

+The WooCommerce Subscriptions extension (v2.x) is fully supported.

 == Installation ==